surfalytics/surfalytics/_pages/analytics-engineer.md

 - **Curriculum coverage** - We offer a comprehensive curriculum covering databases, business intelligence, cloud computing fundamentals, cloud data warehouses, and many more.
 Proficiency in these tools is critical for analytics engineers, and coursework provides structured learning opportunities to master them.
 - **Demanded tools proficiency** - Learn from scratch SQL, Tableau, Power BI and Looker.
-- **Complex concepts explained in simple language** - Led by experienced lecturers, our course breaks down complex ideas into simple, easy-to-understand language, making data analytics accessible to everyone.
+- **Complex concepts explained in simple language** - Led by experienced lecturers, our course breaks down complex ideas into simple, easy-to-understand language, making analytics engineering accessible to everyone.

 <a id="section-7"></a>